hx364/NN_sentiment/README.md

 ## Model

 ### 1) sentence-level CNN
-The same model as Yoon's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882)
+The same model as Yoon's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) A embedding layer followed by convolution layer.

 ### 2) sentence-level LSTM
 Similar to model 1, concatenating a embedding layer with a LSTM-RNN module.